Onelinerhub/onelinerhub/python-numpy/how-to-use-numpy-bincount-tp-find-value-occurrences.md

-# How to use Numpy bincount tp find value occurrences
+# How to use Numpy bincount to find value occurrences

 ```python
 import numpy as np